Copyright © 2022

 3.1.
 Types of Observations

-The Datasource Micrometer creates Connection, Query, and ResultSet observations.
+The Datasource Micrometer creates Connection, Query, Generated Keys(from v1.1), and ResultSet observations.

 The Connection observation represents the database connection operations.
 It is the base observation, as any database access requires a connection.
-The Query observation provides query execution details, such as execution time, SQL query, bind parameters, etc. The ResultSet observation shows how the operations fetched the data from the query result, including the number of retrieved rows.
+The Query observation provides query execution details, such as execution time, SQL query, bind parameters, etc. The Generated Keys observation records generated keys when auto-generated keys feature is used for the insert statements.
+The ResultSet observation shows how the operations fetched the data from the query result, including the number of retrieved rows.

 To configure these observations, see How to Add Tracing Observation Handlers for JDBC operations.